Green-Software-Foundation/sci-guide/docs/GettingStarted.md

 # Quick Guide
-The quick guide shows how to use the SCI Open Data to get Energy (E) and Embodied (M) emissions, Carbon Intensity (I) for the software application as per the SCI specification.
+The quick guide shows you how to use SCI open data to get energy (E), embodied (M) emissions and carbon intensity (I) for a software application.

-Let's take a simple example.
-Assume you want to calculate the SCI score for a software application running on Google Cloud VM.
-The VM configuration is e2-standard-4 (4 CPU, 16GB RAM) and running in us-east region.The software application scales by API and average monthly request is 20k.
+Imagine you want to calculate the SCI score for a software application running on a Google Cloud VM.
+The VM configuration is e2-standard-4 (4 CPU, 16GB RAM) and running in the US-East region.The software application scales by API and the average monthly requests are 20k.

 So lets calculate the following -
 - Energy -  For Energy, we first look at the approach listed in main page for [ E ](E).